amazon-ion/ion-element-kotlin/README.md

 Note that `.location` above is an extension property provided for convenience.

-Finally, this works for both Ion text and Ion binary files, however for binary files, this the meta includes a byte offset instead of a line number and character offset.
+Finally, this works for both Ion text and Ion binary files, however for binary files, the meta includes a byte offset instead of a line number and character offset.

 ## Converting between `IonElement` and `IonValue`